On this page

 Appointment Queries

-Our Sefton Community Speech & Language Therapy Services are currently offering face-to-face, telephone and video consultations to children and families working with us.
+Our Community Speech & Language Therapy Services are currently offering face-to-face, telephone and video consultations to children and families working with us.

 If you have any queries regarding your child’s speech and language therapy appointments, then please email [email protected] and somebody will get back to you.